 You can choose between Personal and Business subscriptions.
-If you opt for the Personal plan, you can get Astrill VPN protection for $15.90 per month with the monthly subscription, $11.65 per month with the semi-annual subscription, and $8.33 per month with the annual subscription.
+If you opt for the Personal plan, you can get Astrill VPN protection for $30 per month with the monthly subscription, $15 per month with the annual subscription and $12.50 for a 2-year subscription.
 The service offers a 7-day free trial, but it is not available to Chinese users.

 The Business plan comes in the form of a yearly subscription and the price depends on the number of accounts you need.
 It ranges from $5.25 per account per month for 10 accounts to $4.62 per account per month for 200 accounts.